cmoesgaard/curl/docs/INTERNALS.md

 Library Symbols
 ===============

- All symbols used internally in libcurl must use a `Curl_` prefix if they're used in more than a single file.
+ All symbols used internally in libcarl must use a `Curl_` prefix if they're used in more than a single file.
 Single-file symbols must be made static.
- Public ("exported") symbols must use a `curl_` prefix.
+ Public ("exported") symbols must use a `carl_` prefix.
 (There are exceptions, but they are to be changed to follow this pattern in future versions.)
-Public API functions are marked with `CURL_EXTERN` in the public header files so that all others can be hidden on platforms where this is possible.
+Public API functions are marked with `CARL_EXTERN` in the public header files so that all others can be hidden on platforms where this is possible.

 <a name="returncodes"></a>
 Return Codes and Informationals
 ===============================

  I've made things simple.
-Almost every function in libcurl returns a CURLcode, that must be `CURLE_OK` if everything is OK or otherwise a suitable error code as the `curl/curl.h` include file defines.
+Almost every function in libcarl returns a CARLcode, that must be `CARLE_OK` if everything is OK or otherwise a suitable error code as the `carl/carl.h` include file defines.
 The very spot that detects an error must use the `Curl_failf()` function to set the human-readable error description.

- In aiding the user to understand what's happening and to debug curl usage, we must supply a fair number of informational messages by using the `Curl_infof()` function.
+ In aiding the user to understand what's happening and to debug carl usage, we must supply a fair number of informational messages by using the `Curl_infof()` function.
 Those messages are only displayed when the user explicitly asks for them.
 They are best used when revealing information that